 The work of the IC will be a mix of in-person and online.
 You will need to be able and willing to do both as required.

 Training

 Appropriate training for committee members will be provided.
-Successful candidates will be required to attend induction and training on dates to be arranged as soon as possible after appointment.
+Successful candidates will be required to attend induction and training, in person, on dates to be arranged.